ROTOR Q-Rings installation

-Fitting Rotor Q-Rings is quite simple.
-These oval chainrings for road, MTB, cyclocross and triathlon bikes can be used with almost all kind of crank arms.
+Fitting ROTOR Q-Rings is quite simple.
+These oval chainrings for road, gravel, MTB, and cyclocross and triathlon bikes can be used with almost all find of crank arms.
 After some simple steps you will have them installed in your bike.

 Almost certainly you can use the crank arms that already have on your bike and with a little knowledge and the right tools can install them yourself in a simple way.

-We will finish this part of the ROTOR Q-Rings assembly putting back the right crank arm, using a torque wrench to achieve the right tightening.
+- Then we will continue putting the right crank arm, using a torque wrench to achieve the right tighening.